-Data Failure is for real and users need to understand the predicaments of data failure and the perfect solutions to minimize data loss.
+Data Failure is real, and users need to understand the predicaments of data failure and the perfect solutions to minimize data loss.
 We live in a data-centric and data-driven world where information is mainly stored in digital format.

-At the workplace, home, and even when on the go, we are always accessing and creating data, which is why the storage media devices have become very important today.
+At the workplace, at home, and even when on the go, we are always accessing and creating data, which is why storage media devices have become very important today.
 So, what are you to do if your SD card or computer hard drive starts showing signs of failure?
 Well, before you learn about data loss prevention, it’s best to make yourself familiar with the basics.

 Fundamentals of Storage Devices

 The majority of storage devices that are commonly in use today are broadly classified into two categories:

 1. Magnetic storage